aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 # Helpful to check the status of the VM.

 vagrant ssh-config
-# Useful to check the ssh configuration of the VM.
+# Useful to check the SSH configuration of the VM.

 vagrant suspend
 # Use it to pause the virtual machine, saving its state for later.